Memorial Bridge (Cold Brook) – Randolph, New Hampshire

 Mt Pierce at dawn – White Mountains, NH

-Winter Hiking & Photography Safety – One winter, before sunrise, I was setup near the summit of Mt Pierce photographing the moon.
+Winter Hiking Safety and Photography – One winter, before sunrise, I was setup near the summit of Mt Pierce in the New Hampshire White Mountains photographing the moon.
 It was a perfect morning to be on the ridge with the temperature around 10 degrees.

 As I was doing this, I watched a hiker come up out of the brush on the east / southeastern side of Mt Pierce.
 He was completely off track, and not on the trail.
 It caught me by surprise because the southeastern side of the mountain is not the best place to be during the winter months.